alexanderchan/memocache/docs/src/content/docs/guides/usage.md

 description: Learn how to use the Memocache package to cache data in your Node.js applications.
 ---

-# Flexible Cache Implementation
+# memocache

 This package provides a flexible and extensible caching solution for Node.js applications.
-It supports multiple storage backends and offers features like TTL (Time-To-Live), automatic background revalidation, and function memoization.
+It supports multiple storage backends and offers features like TTL (Time-To-Live), automatic background revalidation.

 ## Features